Beastslash/actions-convert-issue-number-to-project-item-id/README.md

 # actions-get-project-item-id-from-issue
-A GitHub action used to get a project field ID from its name.
+A GitHub action used to get a project item ID from an issue number or ID.

 ## Inputs
 | Name | Description | Required? |